zerodevapp/zerodev-docs/docs/create-wallets/web2-auth/auth0.md

 # Auth0

-If you use Auth0 for your login system, you can use ZeroDev to seamlessly create one smart wallet per unique user.
+If your app uses Auth0 for authentication, you can use ZeroDev to seamlessly create a smart wallet for each user.
 Follow these steps:

 1. Visit the [Dashboard](https://dashboard.zerodev.app/).
 2. Click on the top-right menu.